Cinema of Indonesia: Film festivals

+Asia-wide major film festival Jogja-NETPAC Asian Film Festival has been held in Yogyakarta since 2006.
+The 2023 edition drew more than 20,000 attendees and screened a total of 205 films from all over Asia.
+The inaugural edition of Jakarta Film Week was held in 2021, aimed to support the revival of the film industry post the COVID-19 pandemic in Indonesia.

-The major film festival of Indonesia is the Jakarta International Film Festival (JiFFest), held every year in December since 1999.
-The eighth festival began on 8 December 2006, with Babel, a film starring Brad Pitt and Cate Blanchett.
-The festival experienced a two-year hiatus in 2011 and 2012, but resumed in 2013.
+A former major film festival in Indonesia was the Jakarta International Film Festival (JiFFest), held every year in December since 1999.
+The festival experienced a two-year hiatus in 2011 and 2012, but resumed for its last edition in 2013.
 Jakarta also hosted film festivals such as the 52nd Asia-Pacific Film Festival (APFF) on 18–22 November 2008.

-Another event is the Indonesian Film Festival (Festival Film Indonesia, or FFI), which has been held intermittently since 1955.
-From 1973 to 1992, the festival was held annually and then discontinued until it was later revived in 2004.
-It hosts a competition, which hands out the Citra Award.

 National film market

 Movie theaters

 Records show that there were movie theatres named as Oriental and Elita during 1926 in Bandung.
 The earliest cinema hall in Jakarta was the Alhamra Theater at Sawah Besar, which was established in 1931.
 Other old cinema halls in Jakarta were the Astoria, Grand, Metropole, Rex, Capitol, Rivoli, Central, and Orion.

 As of 2019, there were about 2,000 screens in Indonesia, which was expected to reach 3,000 by 2020.

-The largest cinema chain in Indonesia is 21 Cineplex, which has cinemas spread throughout 30 cities on the islands of Sumatra, Java, Kalimantan, Bali, Sulawesi, Moluccas, and Papua.
+The largest cinema chain in Indonesia is 21 Cineplex, which has cinemas spread throughout Indonesia.
+Founded in 1987, Cinema XXI currently (as of July 2023) operates 1,235 screens across 230 theaters in 71 cities, with a target of reaching 2,000 screens within the next five years.
 It has three separate brands to target different markets: Cinema 21, Cinema XXI, and The Premiere.
 Since 2012, Cinema 21 outlets are gradually being renovated to become Cinema XXI.
-In 2018, the company had 1,003 screens.

 Another cinema chain is Blitzmegaplex, which opened its first location in 2006 and became the second biggest movie theater in the country.
 In 2017, the brand name was changed to CGV.
 As of January 2019, it had opened 57 theaters with 249 screens in 21 cities across Indonesia.
 The company's Megaplex at Grand Indonesia in Jakarta is dubbed Indonesia's largest cineplex by the MURI (Indonesian Record Museum).

 Cinemaxx, launched by Lippo Group, opened its first cinema at The Plaza Semanggi on 17 August 2014.
 In 2018, Cinemaxx (now Cinépolis) operated 45 cinemas with 203 screens in Indonesia.
 In 2018, it expected to open 300 cinemas with 2,000 screens spread across 85 cities within the ten years.

 In May 2017, Agung Sedayu Group opened FLIX Cinema, with its first outlet at PIK Avenue, North Jakarta.
 Three months later, it opened its second outlet at Grand Galaxy Park, Bekasi.
 It plans to open outlets at District 8 Shopping Centre, South Jakarta, and the Mall of Indonesia, North Jakarta (replacing CGV).

-Many smaller independent cinemas also exist, such as Platinum, New Star, BES Cinema, Surya Yudha Cinema, and Dakota Cinema.
+Several other cinema chains also operate in certain areas such as New Star Cineplex, KOTA Cinema Mall, Dakota Cinema, Movimax, Golden Theater and some have also expanded abroad such as to Southeast Asia and Timor Leste, such as Platinum Cineplex.